Rewards Week has been extended! Save up to £1000 on selected cars.

 The benefits of automatic cars

-• easier driving in heavy traffic
+• Easier driving in heavy traffic

-• less risk of stalling
+• Less risk of stalling

-• reduced driver fatigue
+• Reduced driver fatigue

-Automatic cars can make hill starts much easier, too.
-Quick and smooth transmission shifts also contribute to enhanced fuel economy when driving on the motorway.
-Choosing automatic if you are a learner can be beneficial for these reasons.
-It should be noted that you are currently unable to drive a manual car if your licence is for automatic vehicles only.
+Choosing to go automatic if you are a learner can be really beneficial for the above reasons.
+But don't forget...
+In the UK, you are currently unable to drive a manual car if your licence is for automatic vehicles only!

 Renault Clio Hybrid Automatic Gearbox